raynamharris/LTCC-BIO103/index.md

 ## Only in vertebrates?

-Many older publications state that the adaptive immune response is a feature found only in vertebrates.
-However, the discovery  of CRISPR (an acronym for clustered regularly interspaced short palindromic repeats. a family of DNA sequences found in the genomes of prokaryotic organisms such as bacteria and archaea) lead to the [2020 Nobel Prize in Chemistry](https://www.nobelprize.org/prizes/chemistry/2020/summary/) is part of a great understanding that microbal Crisper-Cas system
+However, the discovery of CRISPR, an acronym for clustered regularly interspaced short palindromic repeats, disproved that theory.
+CRISPR-CAS9 is the adaptive immunity of prokaryotes in response to viruses.
+This family of DNA sequences found in the genomes of prokaryotic organisms such as bacteria and archaea led to the [2020 Nobel Prize in Chemistry](https://www.nobelprize.org/prizes/chemistry/2020/summary/) and is part of the great understanding that microbal Crisper-Cas system (?)

 ## Post Lesson Group Activities

 - **SciComm**: Explain to your neighbor why it takes longer for an unvaccinated person to mount an adaptive immune response to the coronavirus compared to a vaccinated person, all other factors considered equal.
 - **Biochem/Statics**: Discuss an experiment to test if there are any significant genetic or environmental factors influencing the response between two populations.
 - **Health/Environmental**: Compare and contrast the immune response of stressed and non-stressed individuals with those of immune-deficient individuals.

 ## References